-Feist At 45: The Singer/Songwriter On New Motherhood, Losing Her Father And Returning To The Stage
+Feist On New Motherhood And Midlife

 Once Feist takes the stage, smiling at the audience mere feet away, a sense that something special is about to unfold ripples around the room.
 She starts with a few tender, unadorned acoustic songs that highlight her cut-crystal vocals, deft guitar playing and clever use of looping pedals.
 As with all things magic, however, the opening is a clever sleight of hand: From there, the show turns more performance-art piece than singer/songwriter set, with artful live iPhone video vignettes projected onto the walls, violin and synth accompaniment sending the lyrically haunting new material into cinematic territory, and an unexpectedly delightful surprise ending.

 More than two years have passed since the 45-year-old singer-songwriter—who has sold millions of albums over her two-decade career—was last on tour.
-But it’s perhaps unsurprising that Feist’s intimate new live show, Multitudes, presented as a residency in Germany this summer and in Ottawa and Toronto this month, forgoes hits like “1234” for brand-new material that reflects the journey her life has taken recently.
+But it’s perhaps unsurprising that Feist’s intimate live show, Multitudes, presented as a residency in Germany in summer 2021 and then in Ottawa and Toronto in October 2021, forgoes hits like “1234” for brand-new material that reflects the journey her life has taken.
 Even before COVID-19 disrupted the usual routine of touring artists, Feist had already experienced a profound change: At the end of 2019, she became a mother.

-“We adopted one another, my daughter and I,” Feist says of her now-almost-two-year-old daughter, Tihui.
+“We adopted one another, my daughter and I,” Feist says of her two-year-old daughter, Tihui.
 “Adoption was always built in the back of my mind as a beautiful sort of balance.
 There’s an equality in it that’s beautiful when you and the birth mother find yourself at the exact same point in your lives.
 Even though they look like they’re opposite moments, they’re not.”
 She adds, “The depth of feeling and determination makes me feel like my daughter was double-loved from the first moment.”

 Feist says she had been contemplating solo parenthood (“We’re a matriarchy of two,” she says) as she entered her 40s, inspired by her own “chosen family” of fellow musicians and artists who continued to tour and make art after having kids.
 But once her desire to be a parent became a “blinding focus,” she began to look into the adoption process.